 White sturgeon spawn in deep water in the middle and lower Sacramento River from Verona (RM 80) to just upstream of Colusa (RM 146) from late February to early June, but primarily during March and April (Moyle et al. 2015; Heublein et al. 2017b).
 The adults typically return to the Delta soon after spawning.

-During the March and April spawning and egg incubation period of white sturgeon, CALSIM II estimates of mean monthly flows at Wilkins Slough (RM ~117) under the NAA and Alternatives 1-3 range from about 5,500 cfs for April of critically dry water years to about 19,000 cfs for March of wet water years (Table 11-ST4).
-Differences in flows, which almost all constitute flow reductions under the project alternatives, range up to 10% for March of below normal years.
-Assuming that the relationship between flow and spawning weighted usable area (WUA) for white sturgeon in the Sacramento River is similar to that described above in the section on green sturgeon, the flow reductions in March of above normal water years would increase spawning WUA of white sturgeon, while the reductions in March of below normal and dry years would have no effect.
-It is concluded that Alternatives 1-3 would have no flow effect on white sturgeon spawning or egg incubation.
+During the March and April spawning and egg incubation period of white sturgeon,

+estimates of mean monthly flows at Wilkins Slough (RM ~117) under the NAA and Alternatives 1, 2, and 3 range from about 5,500 cfs for April of Critically Dry Water Years to about 19,000 cfs for March of Wet Water Years (Table 11-47).
+Differences in flows, which almost all constitute flow reductions under Alternatives 1, 2, and 3, range up to 10% for March of Below Normal Years.
+Assuming that the relationship between flow and spawning WUA for white sturgeon in the Sacramento River is similar to that described above in the section on green sturgeon, the flow reductions in March of Above Normal Water Years would increase spawning WUA of white sturgeon, while the reductions in March of Below Normal and Dry Water Years would have negligible effect.
+It is concluded that Alternatives 1, 2, and 3 would have no flow effect on white sturgeon spawning or egg incubation.

 Larval and Juvenile Rearing and Emigration

-During the white sturgeon juvenile emigration period, approximately April to July, CALSIM II results at Wilkins Slough indicate that flows would decrease 10% to 11% in May of critically dry years and increase 9% to 12% in July of dry and critically dry years (Table 11-ST4).
-Under Alternative 3, July flow would also increase in below normal and above normal years (up to 13%).
+During the white sturgeon juvenile emigration period, approximately April to July, CALSIM II results at Wilkins Slough indicate that flows would decrease 10% to 11% in May of Critically Dry Water Years and increase 9% to 12% in July of Dry and Critically Dry Water Years (Table 11-47).
+Under Alternative 3, July flow would also increase in Below Normal and Above Normal Water Years (up to 13%).
 The July increases in flow have the potential to benefit white sturgeon larvae because there appears to be a positive relationship between annual outflow during late winter through July and the abundance of age 0 and yearling white sturgeon (Fish 2010).

 Adult Upstream Migration and Holding

-White Sturgeon adults initiate their upstream spawning migrations during late winter and early spring, probably in response to elevated flows (Fish 2010).
-CALSIM II flows at Wilkins Slough for the December through February immigration period are largely similar between Alternatives 1-3 and the NAA, except during December of critically dry years, when reductions of up to 6% are expected for the project alternatives (Table 11-ST4).
+White sturgeon adults initiate their upstream spawning migrations during late winter and early spring, probably in response to elevated flows (Fish 2010).
+CALSIM II flows at Wilkins Slough for the December through February immigration period are largely similar between Alternatives 1, 2, and 3 and the NAA, except during December of Critically Dry Water Years, when reductions of up to 6% are expected for Alternatives 1, 2, and 3 (Table 11-47).
 Reduced flows have potentially adverse effects on white sturgeon immigration, because they may reduce flow cues that may initiate migrations (Fish 2010), and because very low flows can result in passage barriers.
 However, all CALSIM II mean flows at Wilkins Slough for the white sturgeon immigration period, are between about 7,500 and 22,000 cfs, which are suitable for migration.

 The white sturgeon holding period extends from about January through April.
-This period includes large flow reductions under the all the project alternatives during March (Table 11-ST4).
-However, all mean flows under the NAA and the project alternatives throughout the holding period exceed 7,500 cfs, which is likely to be adequate for conditions in the deep-water habitat in which the adults hold.
-Alternatives 1-3 would have no flow effects on white sturgeon immigration or holding.
+This period includes large flow reductions under Alternatives 1, 2, and 3 during March (Table 11-47).
+However, all mean flows under the NAA and Alternatives 1, 2, and 3 throughout the holding period exceed 7,500 cfs, which is likely to be adequate for conditions in the deep-water habitat in which the adults hold.
+Alternatives 1, 2, and 3 would have no flow effects on white sturgeon immigration or holding.

 Sites Reservoir Release Effects